oclif/oclif.github.io/docs/plugins.md

 title: Plugins
 ---

+Plugins are a great way to offer experimental functionality, allow users to extend your CLI, break up a CLI into modular components, or share functionality between CLIs.

 Plugins can have commands or hooks just like a CLI.
 To add a plugin such as the [not-found plugin](https://github.com/oclif/plugin-not-found) plugin, first add it to your CLI with `yarn add @oclif/plugin-not-found`, then add the following to your `package.json`:

 ```js